Prabhakar-Naik/senior-java-developer/README.md

 Spring Cloud Gateway: Ideal for Spring-based microservices architectures that require a modern, reactive, and highly customizable gateway.

 # 20. Inter-service Communication (REST, gRPC, Kafka).
+In a microservices architecture, services need to communicate with each other to fulfill business requirements.
+There are several ways to implement this communication, each with its own strengths and weaknesses.
+Here are three common approaches:
+<h2>REST (Representational State Transfer)</h2>
+Type: Synchronous communication<br>
+Description: REST is an architectural style that uses HTTP to exchange data between services.
+It's based on resources, which are identified by URLs.
+Services communicate by sending requests to these URLs using standard HTTP methods (GET, POST, PUT, DELETE, etc.).
+<h3>Key Features:</h3>
+Stateless: Each request is independent and doesn't rely on server-side session data.<br>
+Resource-based: Services expose resources that can be manipulated using HTTP methods.<br>
+Simple and widely adopted: REST is easy to understand and implement, and it's supported by most programming languages and frameworks.
+<h3>Pros:</h3>
+Easy to learn and use<br>
+Widely adopted<br>
+Good for simple request/response scenarios
+<h3>Cons:</h3>
+Can be chatty (multiple requests may be needed to complete a task)<br>
+Payloads can be large (JSON can be verbose)<Br>
+Not ideal for real-time communication
+<h2>gRPC (gRPC Remote Procedure Call)</h2>
+Type: Synchronous communication<br>
+Description: gRPC is a high-performance, open-source RPC framework developed by Google.
+It uses Protocol Buffers (protobuf) for serialization and HTTP/2 for transport.
+<h3>Key Features:</h3>
+Protocol Buffers: A language-neutral, efficient, and extensible mechanism for serializing structured data.<br>
+HTTP/2: A binary protocol that enables multiplexing, header compression, and other performance enhancements.<br>
+Strongly typed: gRPC uses a contract-based approach, where the service interface is defined in a .proto file.<br>
+Supports streaming: gRPC supports both unary (request/response) and streaming (bidirectional or server/client-side streaming) communication.
+<h3>Pros:</h3>
+High performance<br>
+Efficient serialization<br>
+Strongly typed interfaces<br>
+Supports streaming<br>
+<h3>Cons:</h3>
+Requires using Protocol Buffers<br>
+Less human-readable than REST<br>
+Can be more complex to set up than REST
+<h2>Kafka</h2>
+Type: Asynchronous communication<br>
+Description: Kafka is a distributed streaming platform that enables services to communicate asynchronously using events.
+Services produce events to Kafka topics, and other services consume those events.
+<h3>Key Features:</h3>
+Publish-subscribe: Services publish events to topics, and consumers subscribe to those topics to receive events.<br>
+Durable: Events are persisted in Kafka, providing fault tolerance and reliability.<br>
+Scalable: Kafka can handle high volumes of data and a large number of consumers.<br>
+Real-time: Kafka enables real-time data processing and event streaming.
+<h3>Pros:</h3>
+Decouples services<br>
+Improves scalability and fault tolerance<br>
+Enables event-driven architectures<br>
+Handles high volumes of data
+<h3>Cons:</h3>
+Adds complexity to the system<br>
+Requires managing a separate infrastructure<br>
+Not ideal for simple request/response scenarios

 # 21. Circuit Breakers and Retry Patterns (Hystrix, Resillience4j).